About Arquetopia Foundation

 artistsimg2copy

-Our programs have become an international reference for sustainability in the arts and a model for many residencies around the world.
-Since its founding, Arquetopia Foundation has raised the bar worldwide in the residency field, by putting the value of reciprocity at the forefront of every relationship with the environment, our residents and staff, as well as the diverse communities connected to our programs.
-We acknowledge the problematic ties of artist residencies to colonization, the extractive practices of tourism and the problematic tradition of the “Grand Tour”; thus the need for critical perspectives and high standards to approach art making as an ethical practice.
+Our programs have become an international reference for sustainability in the arts and a model for many residencies around the world, emphasizing research and thinking processes.
+Since its founding, Arquetopia Foundation has raised the bar worldwide in the residency field, by putting the value of reciprocity at the forefront of every relationship with the environment, our residents and staff, as well as everyone connected to our programs.
+We acknowledge the problematic ties of artist residencies to colonization and imperialism, the extractive practices of tourism and the problematic tradition of the “Grand Tour”; thus the need for critical perspectives and high standards to approach art making as an ethical practice.
 Our methodology is unique and inspired by the works of Emmanuel Levinas, Knud Logstrup, and Audre Lorde, in the field of ethics, we continuously challenge the narratives of “artistic mobility” and “cultural exchanges” and rather approach international encounters as opportunities in time and space to provoke change in the world.

-Arquetopia was officially established and registered as a Mexican nonprofit foundation in 2009, with a solid International Board of Directors and Advisors comprised of renowned scholars, artists, entrepreneurs, and supportive community members committed to social transformation.
+Arquetopia was officially established as an autonomous and registered Mexican nonprofit foundation in 2009, with a solid International Board of Directors and Advisors comprised of renowned scholars, artists, entrepreneurs, and supportive community members committed to social transformation.
 We are proud to have established through our multiple residency programs a generous and culturally diverse space by hosting every year artists, scholars, and researchers from the Americas, Europe, Asia, Africa and Australia.
-Our experience has been enriched by the multiplicity of perspectives of more than 900 of our resident artists and writers who have come from all regions of the world and more than 100 countries.
+Our experience has been enriched by the multiplicity of perspectives of more than 1,100 of our resident artists and writers who have come from all regions of the world and more than 100 countries.

 Artists-in-Residence and Special Guest Scholars in technique workshops, program seminars and museum visits